pixeljetstream/r3e-open-championship/README.md

 ### Third Party

 Special thanks to **tAz-07** and **heppsan** from steam community on feedback and providing most of the track mappings.

+The icons are directly linked to the official game website.

 The exe was created via wxLuaFreeze and upx and automatically executes the r3e-open-championship.lua file.